49% preferred e-commerce sites for shopping in the last 12 months

-New Delhi, March 15 (IANS) 49% Indian consumers say online sites and apps became the preferred mode of shopping for them in the last 12 months, as per a Local Circles survey.
+New Delhi: Forty-nine per cent Indian consumers say online sites and apps became the preferred mode of shopping for them in the last 12 months, as per a Local Circles survey.

 Safety from Covid-19 and convenience were cited as top reasons by consumers for using ecommerce.
-69% of those who shop on ecommerce bought groceries/essential supplies online.
+69 per cent of those who shop on ecommerce bought groceries/essential supplies online.

 Consumers used large ecommerce platforms as well as small verticals or local ecommerce sites to purchase groceries and essentials.